-Currently all of the engineering computer labs are PC based.
-In addition, some engineering software (SolidWorks and some EE simulation software in particular) only run on PC.
-AutoCAD and Excel both have applications for Mac but the menu structure is different than the tutorials for these programs.
-With the Intel-based Macs, it is possible to install an independent Microsoft Windows operating systems on them (dual boot) and run the software, but you will have to reboot to access your Mac software.
-For this reason it is recommended to use a PC-based system.
+Currently, all of the engineering computer labs are PC based.
+In addition, some engineering software (SolidWorks and some EE simulation software in particular) only run on a PC.
+AutoCAD and Excel both have applications for the Mac, but the menu structure is different than the tutorials for these programs.
+With the Intel based Macs it is possible to install an independent Microsoft Windows operating system on them (dual boot), and run the software, but you will have to reboot to access your Mac software.
+For this reason it is recommend to use a PC based system.
 Both Dell and Apple offer educational discounts to CBU students, though we do not make any specific computer brand recommendations.

 Desktop vs. Laptop